Sales Leaders: Why Pipeline Management Does Not Work

 - Do they need the product/service?

-- Are they ready to purchase, or start a free trial: And if not, when?
+- Are they ready to purchase, or start a free trial: If not, when?

 - What objections do you need to overcome?

 - What is the timeline for implementation, purchasing or starting a free trial?

 Managing sales is a game of actions and reactions.
 You do something, the prospect responds, you take action.
 Potential customers need to get a sense of how you will treat them as clients.
 Will work get done when they expect it?
 At the same time, sales managers and team members can focus too much on their own actions.

 Remember, this is a two-way street.
 Prospects that don’t engage, that don’t respond within a reasonable timescale that doesn’t take action aren’t viable leads.
 Avoid classifying them as likely prospects, since chances are they won’t convert, or won’t convert in a reasonable timescale.